How Does Clinical Trial Recruitment Software Work?

 Where does the company find patients?

 Some patient recruitment software options allow sites to choose patients to invite to your trial.
 Patients may come from digital advertising, through partnerships with the software company, through online searches, and via other channels.
 Knowing where patients come from for each tool can help you understand how knowledgeable patients may already be about clinical research and suggest how responsive they may be to your outreach.
-For example, Antidote Base patients come through clinical trial searches on health nonprofit websites, so they’ve already expressed interest in taking part in research.
 The quality of patient referrals makes a significant impact on trial timelines and budgets, so make sure you know where patients are coming from.

 What support does the software team offer?